mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The Performance skill entails entertaining others, whether a full crowd of spectators or an audience of one.
 Heroes proficient in Performance might make their living as actors, musicians, or writers, or they might simply have a knack for influencing people by stirring up specific emotions and ideas.

-**Skill Uses:** Act, apply makeup, busk for cash, conduct an orchestra, create empathy, dance, draw attention to oneself, evoke specific emotions, impersonate someone, lead other performers, play musical instruments, seduce others, tell stories, write and sing music, etc.
+someone, lead other performers, play musical instruments, seduce others, tell stories, write and sing music, etc.

 ---